TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-spreadsheet-data.md

 break;
 ```

-* Used explicit chaining in the event handler.
-There's bits of the original code, like `event.preventDefault()` that have to happen synchronously.
-The only bits that need to be async are the lines that deal with successful call to `commitFormulaChange`.
+I used explicit chaining in the event handler rather than making the whole thing async too.
+There's bits of the original code, like `event.preventDefault()`, that have to happen synchronously.
+The only bits that need to be async are the lines that deal with the successful call to `commitFormulaChange`.

-* Need to update unit tests to deal with async completion.
-The async code is all buried inside `VirtualSpreadsheet` so no promise to `await`.
+The next step was to update the unit tests to deal with async completion.
+The async code is all buried inside `VirtualSpreadsheet` so there's no promise to `await`.

-* Turned out to be surprisingly easy.
-The React testing `act` function that ensures all state updates are applied and rendered before your assertions run has an [async version](https://legacy.reactjs.org/docs/testing-recipes.html#data-fetching) which also ensures that all promises have completed.
+It turned out to be surprisingly easy, once I discovered how to do it.
+The React testing `act` function, that ensures all state updates are applied and rendered before your assertions run, has an [async version](https://legacy.reactjs.org/docs/testing-recipes.html#data-fetching) which also ensures that all promises have completed.

-* All I had to do was make the test function async and pass an async function to `act`.
+All I had to do was make the test function async and pass an async function to `act`.

 ```ts
   // Enter tries to commit changes, moves to next cell down and leaves edit mode